 To upload your own Remembrance Day photos, click on any image within the set to see the upload option.

 State Library has transcribed newspaper articles which provide a unique insight into Remembrance Day celebrations across Queensland.
 These articles allow you to learn more about the commemorations, and Australia’s experience of war.
 This collection is accessible via Trove.

 The Anzac Square team have also curated a list of eBooks, blogs and personal collections relating to Remembrance Day.
 To access these resources simply become a member of the State Library of Queensland. eBooks, blogs and personal stories relating to Remembrance Day can be accessed via One Search.

 State Library has digitised soldier portraits in The Queenslander and made them available online through our One Search catalogue.
 The best way to search for a soldier is by surname, including the word 'soldiers' in your search terms, and limiting your search to SLQ Collections.

-Don't forget to share your Remembrance Day experience with us by using the hashtags #RemembranceDay2020 and #AnzacSquare on social media.
+Don't forget to share your Remembrance Day with us by using the hashtags #AnzacSquare and #RemembranceDay2021 on social media.